Balsamic Vinegar

 Method

-Store in cool, dark cupboard away from direct sunlight and heat sources
+Store in cool, dark pantry in original sealed bottle away from heat and direct sunlight

 Duration